 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-Hospital and medical facilities in Tonga are very limited and evacuation may be required even in cases of minor illness or accident.
-Medical evacuation, at considerable expense, would normally be to Australia or New Zealand.
+Hospital and medical facilities in Tonga are very limited and medical evacuation may be required even in cases of minor illness or accident.
+Evacuation would normally be to Australia or New Zealand and at considerable expense.